Identifying the Most Flammable Household Items

 • Paper Products and Cardboard

-• Commonly stored in attics and basements, paper and cardboard are extremely flammable because of their lightweight and fibrous composition.
-Once ignited, they can accelerate the spread of a fire.
+Typically stored in attics and basements, paper and cardboard are notably combustible due to their lightweight and fibrous makeup.
+Upon ignition, they can contribute to the swift advancement of a fire.

 • Plastics and Synthetic Materials